-- " A material reduction in its liquid assets or there was a material increase in leverage above 25% for a sustained period of time. - " A change in PSPIB's governing legislation or a legal precedent that casts doubt on the status of PSPIB's obligations as having preference over pension obligations.
-However, given the publicized and political nature of such an act, we view the probability of this happening to be very low.
+- " A material reduction in PSPIB's liquid assets or if leverage was to increase above 25% for a sustained period of time. - " A change in PSPIB's governing legislation or a legal precedent that casts doubt on the status of PSPIB's obligations as having preference over pension obligations.

-However, a downgrade of the BCA would not necessarily result in a downgrade of the long-term issuer rating because of our expectation of extraordinary support.
+However, a downgrade of the BCA would not likely lead to a downgrade of PSPIB's long-term issuer rating because of our expectation of extraordinary support from the Government of Canada as well as asset coverage considerations.

-- " A deterioration in the creditworthiness of the Government of Canada. - " PSP Capital Inc.'s supported ratings could be downgraded if PSPIB's rating was downgraded or if Moody's believed that PSPIB would not honour its unconditional and irrevocable guarantee of PSP Capital Inc.'s debt obligations.
+PSP Capital Inc.'s supported ratings could be downgraded if PSPIB's rating was downgraded or if we believe that PSPIB would not honour its unconditional and irrevocable guarantee of PSP Capital Inc.'s debt obligations.